Musca constellation is located in the southern sky, just to the south of Crux, the Southern Cross. Its name means “the fly” in Latin.

 Nova Muscae 1991 is a binary system containing a black hole candidate.
 It is one of the few black hole systems classified as X-ray novae, ones that occasionally produce outbursts of X-rays along with visible light and other forms of energy.
 The two stars orbit each other with a period of 10.4 hours and are approximately 3.2 million kilometres apart.

 In a system like this one, the black hole pulls gas from the companion star’s surface, and the gas forms an accretion disk around the black hole.
 In the case of an X-ray nova, the flow of gas is quite slow and thin, and the disk around the black hole stays relatively cool.
 Some of the gas also falls into the black hole.

 The black hole in Nova Muscae 1991 has seven times the Sun’s mass, while the companion star has three-quarters of the Sun’s mass and one third of the Sun’s luminosity.
-The star’s outer layers were likely blown off by the supernova explosion that produced the black hole.
+The star’s outer layers were likely blown off by the supernova that produced the black hole.

 Spiral Planetary Nebula – NGC 5189 (Gum 47, IC 4274)